Slack and Jira Integration: Step-by-Step Guide

 User Accounts

-To synchronize comments and actions between Slack and Jira, Conclude matches Slack users with their corresponding Jira accounts.
-For example, if @Susan comments on an issue in Slack, Conclude will post that comment in Jira under her Jira identity e.g. @Susan Lim.
-This ensures consistency across both platforms.
+To keep actions consistent between Slack and Jira, Conclude matches Slack users to their corresponding Jira accounts.
+For example, if someone comments on an issue in Slack, that comment is posted in Jira under their matched Jira identity.
+This ensures updates, comments, and actions are attributed correctly across both platforms.

 Key Takeaways